OpenWebconcept/plugin-owc-mijn-services/README.md

 });
 ```

-This will add your custom template directory to the logger's template search paths.
-To prioritize your custom templates over the default ones, for example:
+To prioritize your custom template path over the default ones, use this example:

 ```php
 add_filter('owcms::view/template-paths', function ($paths) {